YannCebron/springtricks/script.md

 ### Spring Facet/Contexts
 Open Project.
 Notice "Spring Configuration Check" notification.
 Explain necessity to setup contexts.
-Use "Create Default Context" for simple apps (unless auto-configured context should be used (SB/MVC).
+Use "Create Default Context" for simple apps.
+If there's an autodetected context, you will be notified (SB/MVC), can add additional manual context.

 Open `MainConfiguration`, apply "Create Spring Facet", gutter icons etc. start working.
 Open Test, no need for setup.